 While those points are all open to debate, there’s no question that The International is a must-watch treat for fans and a potential life-changing windfall of cash for players.

-What are the biggest Dota 2 leagues?
+What are the biggest Dota 2 events?